General Usage

 Does RC install research software?

-Our staff will install software onto Rivanna if it is of wide applicability to the user community.
+Our staff will install software onto the HPC system if it is of wide applicability to the user community.
 Software used by one group should be installed by the group members, ideally onto leased storage for the group.
 We can provide assistance for individual installations.

 For help installing research software on your PC, please contact Research Software Support at res-consult@virginia.edu.